Scientology prohibited communication with our family in the late ’70s and early ’80s. This is my story of how I helped my sister escape.

-- They may be married to someone who gets indoctrinated and they go along with it.
+- They may be married to someone who gets manipulated by the deception, and they go along with their spouse.

-- They may find satisfaction from the way they are treated at first.
+- They may find satisfaction from the way other members treat them at first.

-- Even a trusted friend can suddenly introduce them to it.
+- A trusted friend can introduce them to it.

-It may become impossible to communicate with that family member because they are brainwashed to an extent that normal communication fails.
-In addition, they may be threatened and afraid to share their feelings with other family members who want to help.
+It may become impossible to communicate with a family member because they were brainwashed to the extent that healthy communication fails.
+They may also be threatened and afraid to share their feelings with other family members who want to help.

 It's only our guess that they need help.
-We have to accept the fact that they may actually no longer want to be close with the rest of the family anymore.
+We have to accept the fact that our loved one may no longer want to be close with the rest of the family, due to extensive brainwashing.

-If there's any sign that they want help, the next step is to find out how much help they want or need.
-It may be possible that their life is threatened by the cult in some way, and they may be afraid to make changes.
+If there's any sign that they want help, the next step is to find out how much support they need.
+It may be possible that the cult threatens their life in some way, and they may be afraid to make changes.

 Scientology considers people who try to get someone out to be a Suppressive Person.
 They don't allow communication with people classified as such.

-At least this was true in the past, but it changed my entire family structure.
-My sister was blocked from communicating with the rest of us back in the 1970s because my father was trying to get her out.
+At least this was true in the past, but it changed my entire family.
+Scientology did not let my sister communicate with the rest of us back in the 1970s because my father was trying to get her out.

-My father’s last days of his life were sad.
+The last days of my father's life were miserable.
 He died without having had communication with his daughter.
-In the time he had left, he tried repeatedly to get through to her, but his calls fell on deaf ears.
+He repeatedly tried to get through to her, but his calls fell on deaf ears.
 She never responded to the numerous phone messages he had left for her.

-She came to attend the funeral, but she was distant and her visit didn't last long.
+She came to attend the funeral, but she was distant, and her visit didn't last long.
 Scientology didn't let her stay to mourn the death of her father with the rest of us.
-She was forced to return within a day’s time.
+They forced her to return within a day.

 My Aunt recovered at that time, I’m glad to say, and something good came out of the situation.
-I stumbled upon a method of breaking through.
-It’s something that you can take advantage of too.
+I stumbled upon a method of breaking through to her.
+It’s a solution that you can take advantage of too.

 I took advantage of my sister’s visit to get in touch with her deep-felt feelings.
-I detected she might be in need of help.
-I realized that she might have been controlled beyond her own wishes.
+I detected she might need help.
+I realized that she might be kept away from us beyond her wishes.

-Some part of her innermost feelings and thoughts were still present, as was obvious as I had a heart-to-heart talk with her.
+Some part of her innermost feelings and thoughts were still present.
+That was evident while I had a heart-to-heart talk with her.

 However, I had to be careful not to alienate my sister.
 At the same time, I needed to plant a seed, so I told her:

 It worked.
-A few weeks later she called and said, "Will you come and get me?"
+A few weeks later my sister called and said, "Will you come and get me?"

-Those were such precious words to me.
+Those were such cherished words to me.
 I quickly responded with joy that I was getting my beloved sister back!

 I purchased a one-way plane ticket to go to get her.
-We rented a U-Haul, filled it with all her possessions, and we shared the driving to bring her home.
+We rented a U-Haul, filled it with all her possessions, and we took turns driving to bring her home.

-I was astonished to discover that their parents were not allowed to bring up their own kids.
-This evidently had a major affect of their lives.
+I was astonished to discover that parents were not allowed to bring up their kids.
+This had a significant effect on their lives.

 It’s one thing to finally get through to an adult and get her to admit she needed help to leave the church, but when children are trained from such as young age, it’s next to impossible.
 It’s all they know!